Especially for You: Impact and legacy

+According to AllMusic biographer Neil Z. Yeung, "Especially for You" was critically panned upon its initial release.
 In 2014, Matt Dunn of WhatCulture ranked the song at number four in his "15 unforgettable Stock Aitken Waterman singles" list.
 In 2015, the song was voted by the British public as the nation's 20th favourite 1980s number one in a poll for ITV, and in 2021, Classic Pop magazine ranked it number 23 in their list of "Top 40 Stock Aitken Waterman songs".
 In 2023, Robert Moran of Australian daily tabloid newspaper The Sydney Morning Herald ranked the song as Minogue's 75th best song (out of 183), a duet he found better than the one with Nick Cave.
+In 2025, Thomas Edward of Smooth Radio ranked the song number one in his list of "Stock Aitken Waterman's 15 greatest songs, ranked".